Getting Started

 1. Get Registered as a Member

-4. Proceed to the Identity tab and associate a telephone number with your account.
-This could be your landline, VoIP, or other line, as long as it can receive DID (direct inward dial) calls from the PSTN — please read the instructions carefully.
+- Proceed to the Identity tab and associate a telephone number with your account.
+For best results, we recommend using a traditional landline number as VoIP numbers may be flagged as spam.
+Regardless of what number you choose to use, please read the instructions carefully.
 Complete this step even if you live outside of the U.S..
 Requests with missing information will not be approved.

 — OR —